MPM Logo

 What STA includes

-Despite the name, STA isn’t just about the accommodation, it also involves the support you receive while staying there, including personal care, food and activities that you and the STA provider agree to.
-Depending on the provider, activities may include art therapy sessions, group fitness activities, day trips and more.
+Despite the name, STA isnโ€™t just about the accommodation, it also involves the support you receive while staying there, including personal care, food and activities you and the STA provider agree to.
+The activities will vary from provider to provider, so it's important to check that out.

 Examples of STA could be: